smishraaa/p3_assessment/README.md

 This repository contains the data and codes for the UNICEF Data and Analytics P3 technical evaluation.
+The dev work was done on a separate repository which can be shared upon request.

 ## Assignment details